Close

 Supporting documents

-The CRA may ask for a signed statement from a medical practitioner showing when the impairment began and what the duration is expected to be.
+The CRA may ask for a signed statement from a medical practitioner showing when the infirmity began and what its duration is expected to be.

 You do not need a signed statement from a medical practitioner if the CRA already has an approved Form T2201, Disability Tax Credit Certificate, for a specified period.